 Sleep in your car

-Our final top tip to actually fall asleep in the airport is to sleep in your car!
+Our final top tip for overnight sleeping guide at the gate is to sleep in your car!
 If the airport is very far from your home, and you don’t want to drive all the way back, consider sleeping in your backseat for the night.
 It might not be comfortable, but if you have a 3 hour drive back home, it might be worth it.

 Another crazy idea if you don’t have a car, is to rent a car, just to sleep in.
 Crazy?
 Maybe.
 But desperate times calls for desperate measures, and cars are cheaper than hotels!

-We hope you enjoyed reading the top tips to actually fall asleep in an airport!
+We hope you enjoyed reading our overnight sleeping guide at the gate!
 What advice do you have for travelers who are stuck at the airport?
 Leave a comment below, we would love to hear from you!